 Third Avenue South will be transformed into a full block of free children’s activities from 10 a.m. – 3 p.m.
 Bouncy houses, pony rides, face painting, games, a dedicated preschool area, and much more will keep the small fry entertained for hours.

-Costume contests for both humans and pets will take place on the Heritage Stage on the Public Square.
+Sponsored this year by Crescent Communities, the costume contests for both humans and pets will take place on the XFINITY Main Stage on the Public Square.
 Costume contest categories are ages 0-2, 3-5, 6-11, 12+, groups, and pets.

 Arts and Crafts Vendors

-More than 80 artists and crafts people with handmade wares will line Main Street from Second to Fifth Avenues.
+More than 80 artists and crafts people with handmade wares will line Main Street from First to Fifth Avenues.
 Don’t miss the unique shopping opportunities.

 Old favorites like corn dogs, funnel cakes, fried catfish, and chicken tenders will join some newer offerings in two dedicated food zones: around the Public Square, and on Fourth Avenue South.